 [0075] The present invention can be used in a packet based or a circuit based network.
-In a circuit based network, once an End Node has computed a path between that End Node and another End Node, based upon the coordinate labels of the two End Nodes, the present invention can configure the network in such a way that all data sent between those two End Nodes will travel the same configured path, until an event, such as a movement, failure, or other network.
+In a circuit based network, once an End Node has computed a path between that End Node and another End Node, based upon the coordinate labels of the two End Nodes, the present invention can configure the network in such a way that all data sent between those two End Nodes will travel the same configured path, until an event, such as a movement, failure, or other network condition, necessitates the reconfigurement of the network.
 This is especially useful in MPLS, or in Wavelength Division Multiplexing, as discussed in greater detail below.